rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 +++
-title = "How to Build a Personal Webpage from Scratch" description = "An opinionated guide on how to build and deploy a modern static webpage." weight = 0 date = 2022-02-03 draft = true
+title = "How to Build a Personal Webpage from Scratch" description = "An opinionated introduction to designing and deploying a modern static webpage." weight = 0 date = 2022-02-05 draft = true

 [extra]
 toc = true

 [taxonomies]
-tags = ["web", "css", "templating", "deployment"]
+tags = ["web", "css", "deployment"]
 +++
 ## An overview of static webpage deployment
 ### What is a static webpage?